nod-ai/shark-ai/sharkfuser/README.md

 :construction: **This project is under active development and APIs may change** :construction:

-A side note on naming: 'SharkFuser' is the name of the project (may change as the project evolves), but the library itself is called 'Fusilli'.
+A side note on naming: 'amdsharkFuser' is the name of the project (may change as the project evolves), but the library itself is called 'Fusilli'.
 Both are inspired from the term 'Fusions' - a bread-and-butter compiler optimization to improve performance.

 ![Fusilli](docs/fusilli.png)